jeffpar/pcjs.v1/disks/pcx86/dos/ibm/1.00/README.md

 PC-DOS 1.00 was completed in August 1981 and announced at an IBM press conference on August 12, 1981, when IBM introduced the original IBM PC (Model 5150).

 PC-DOS 1.00 was released on one single-sided (160Kb) diskette.
-A complete listing of all the files is shown below.
+A complete listing of all the files is provided below.

 ### Directory of PC-DOS 1.00 Diskette